S’pore’s defeat to M’sia becomes 3-0 victory after FIFA says ineligible football players were fielded

 Source: Football Association of Malaysia on Facebook

-However, these alterations were done without the knowledge or authorisation of the Executive Committee, General Secretary or the players themselves, FAM had claimed.
+FAM claimed that someone made these alterations without the knowledge or authorisation of the Executive Committee, the General Secretary, or the players themselves.

-FIFA added that it would launch a formal investigation into the internal operations of the FAM, aiming to identify those responsible for the falsification of documents, among other things.
+FIFA added that it would launch a formal investigation into the FAM’s internal operations.
+It aims to identify those responsible for document falsification, among other things.

 On 8 Dec, FAM said it had submitted an appeal to the Court of Arbitration for Sport (CAS) about the case.